ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/basic-functions.md

 Logged in as: Stan Marsh
 ```

-## List devices
+## List Edge Devices

-List the devices registered in EdgeFarm DLM for your user use the `dlm get devices` subcommand.
+List the devices registered in EdgeFarm DLM for your account by using the `dlm get devices` subcommand.

 ```console
 $ edgefarm dlm get devices